beelmin/Triba/README.md

-# Triba - Reinforcement learning
+# Reinforcement learning applied to a game Triba